stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The **Dynamo0p3RedundantComputationTrans** and
-**Dynamo0p3AsyncHaloExchange** transformations are only valid for the "Dynamo0p3" API.
+**Dynamo0p3AsyncHaloExchange** transformations are only valid for the Dynamo0.3 API.
 This is because this API is currently the only one that supports distributed memory.
 An example of redundant computation can be found in ``examples/dynamo/eg8`` and an example of asynchronous halo exchanges can be found in ``examples/dynamo/eg11``.

-The **Dynamo0p3KernelConstTrans** transformation is only valid for the "Dynamo0p3" API.
+The **Dynamo0p3KernelConstTrans** transformation is only valid for the Dynamo0.3 API.
 This is because the properties that it makes constant are API specific.

-The Dynamo-specific transformations currently available are given below.
+The Dynamo0.3-API-specific transformations currently available are given below.
 If the name of a transformation includes "Dynamo0p3" it means that the transformation is only valid for this particular API.
 If the name of the transformation includes "Dynamo" then it should work with